0x000000000000000000001/altbak.py.pub/README.md

 <br />
 <br />

-WIP: Currently working on a PureScript compiler targeting Python.
+WIP: Currently working on a super-optimized PureScript compiler targeting Python.

 You may find another compiler [here](https://github.com/purescript-python/purescript-python), but it may be not super active, nowadays.